-Deep down I keep trying to rationalize this situation because of me, this dog gets checked up and will receive treatment, so in a way it is a good thing I adopted him, and now I just need to try my best to help his treatment.
+Deep down I keep trying to rationalize this situation because of me, this dog gets checked up and will receive treatment

 As immature as I was when I adopted him, I understood that he was my responsibility for the rest of his life.
 A responsibility that I’m incredibly grateful to have.
 He has done as much if not more for me emotionally, as I have done for him.